 - 1. Obtain the balance of your account from the prior December 31. - 2.
-Using the applicable IRS lifetime table, find the "distribution period" that corresponds with your age on your birthday of the current year. - 3.
+Using the applicable IRS lifetime table, find the "distribution year" (also known as the life expectancy factor) that corresponds with your age on your birthday of the current year. - 3.
 Divide the distribution period into your year-end balance.
 This is your RMD.